Skip to main content

 • You may opt to use elastic IPs, but remember that there's 5 elastic IPs per region limit

-• similarly, you can use the private IP addresses
+• Similarly, you can use the private IP addresses

-Option 4: Similar to option 3, but through Cloudformation
+4. Similar to option 3, but through Cloudformation

 Of course, it'll be much easier if we can use a readily available template.
 This approach will let Cloudformation take care of all the setting up of the resources, you just need to upload the template